silaspe/maths/docs/eigen.md

 but, if it is convergent when making the next fibbonacci number, then all possible starting conditions* will eventually approach the $\frac{F_n}{F_{n - 1}} = \phi$, but if that is true than...

-*even if it is not stable, if the starting conditions lie directly the alternitave line, the ratio of terms dosen't approach, but always is, $\psi$, but that is irrational so an easy fix is to make both of the enitial conditions integers.
+*even if it is not stable, if the starting conditions lie directly the alternitave line, the ratio of terms dosen't approach, but always is $\psi$, but that is irrational, so an easy fix is to make both of the enitial conditions integers.
 Anyways...

 $$ \frac{F_{n + 1}}{F_n} \to \phi $$